 Issue: Water is dripping around the grouphead while it’s brewing.

-Solution: The grouphead gasket maybe dirty, with coffee grounds and is unable to seal properly with the portafilter.
+- The grouphead gasket or the rim of the portafilter basket maybe dirty with coffee grounds and is unable to provide a proper seal.

 Issue: Why is my brew gauge showing pressure when it’s idling?